-If you’re like most people, a freshly brewed cup of coffee is a standard part of your morning wake-up routine.
-But what many people don’t realize is that caffeinated coffee can contribute to weight gain, depending on how you take it and how often you drink it.
-Coffee add-ons like cream, sugar, and other flavorings can supply saturated fat and empty calories.
-And for some people with type 2 diabetes, too much caffeine may have an effect on insulin and cause a small but detectable rise in blood sugar, which can result in hunger and cravings.
+If you’re like most people, a cup of freshly brewed coffee is a standard part of your morning wake-up routine.
+But caffeinated coffee could be contributing to weight gain, depending on how you take it and how often you drink it.
+That's because coffee add-ons like cream, sugar, and other flavorings can supply saturated fat and plenty of empty calories.

 If you enjoy flavored coffee . . .
-Most flavored coffee gets that flavor from extracts or spices that have been added to the beans during roasting.
+Most flavored coffee gets its flavor from extracts or spices that have been added to the beans during roasting.
 These flavored beans have negligible amounts of sugar added.
-Be careful at coffee shops though: Many use sugary syrups to flavor their coffees.
-If you want a flavoring, opt for one with no-sugar-added like hazelnut or vanilla but count it toward your daily Sweet Treat limit of 75 to 100 calories.
-If you’re following the South Beach Diet Gluten Solution Program, be aware that some varieties of flavored instant coffee and some brands of flavored regular coffee contain gluten in the flavoring base.
+Be careful at coffee shops, though: Many use sugary syrups to flavor their coffees.
+If you want a flavoring, opt for one that's sugar-free or made with an artificial sweetener, but count the latter toward your daily Sweet Treat limit of 75 to 100 calories.
+If you’re following the South Beach Diet Gluten Solution Program, be aware that some varieties of flavored regular and instant coffee contain gluten in the flavoring base.

 If you enjoy your coffee with milk . . .
-Choose fat-free (skim) or 1% milk, unsweetened coconut milk beverage, unsweetened almond milk, or 2 tablespoons of fat-free half-and-half.
-Avoid 2% and full-fat milk as well as regular half-and-half.
+Choose fat-free or 1% milk, or unsweetened almond milk.
+Avoid 2% and full-fat milk.
 Remember to count the amount of milk you use in your coffee toward your daily serving of dairy; you can enjoy up to 2 cups on Phase 1 and up to 3 cups on Phase 2 each day.

 If you enjoy your coffee with sugar . . .
-Choose a natural or artificial sugar substitute rather than regular sugar.
-Most are calorie free except for agave nectar, which should be limited to 1 tablespoon maximum daily (since it’s 1.5 times sweeter than sugar you’ll need a lot less than that in your coffee!).
+Ideally choose a natural no-calorie sugar substitute, such as stevia or monk fruit rather than regular sugar.
+You can also use a little agave nectar but limit to 1 tablespoon maximum daily (since it’s 1.5 times sweeter than sugar, you’ll need a lot less than that in your coffee!).

 If you prefer decaf . . .
-One to 2 cups of decaffeinated coffee or decaffeinated, no-sugar-added flavored coffee can be enjoyed on all Phases of the South Beach Diet.
-And because there’s only a little caffeine in them, you don’t have to limit yourself.
+One or 2 cups of decaffeinated coffee or decaffeinated, no-sugar-added flavored coffee can be enjoyed on all Phases of the South Beach Diet.
 The same guidelines for milk, creamers, and sugar substitutes described above apply for decaffeinated coffee as well.